 What is the status of REAL ID enforcement in light of COVID-19?

 The Department of Homeland Security has extended the deadline for REAL ID enforcement to October 1, 2021.
 Visit the REAL ID website for more information.

-What happens if a passenger does not comply with an airline’s mask policies and/or causes an inflight disruption or distraction for the crew?
+What happens if a passenger is unruly and does not comply with an airline’s policies and/or causes an inflight disruption or distraction for the crew?

-While the failure to wear a face covering is not itself a federal violation, federal law prohibits physically assaulting or threatening to physically assault aircraft crew or anyone else on a civil aircraft.
+Federal law prohibits physically assaulting or threatening to physically assault aircraft crew or anyone else on a civil aircraft.
 Passengers are subject to civil penalties for such misconduct, which can threaten the safety of the flight by disrupting or distracting cabin crew from their safety duties.
 Additionally, federal law provides for criminal fines and imprisonment of passengers who interfere with the performance of a crewmember’s duties by assaulting or intimidating that crewmember.
-U.S. airlines have policies about wearing face coverings in the airplane cabin.
-Please be sure to check with your airline prior to flight for further guidance

 What happens if there is a sick passenger on an international or domestic flight?

 Under current federal regulations, pilots must report all onboard illnesses and deaths to CDC before arriving to a U.S. destination.
 According to CDC illness response protocols, if a sick traveler has a serious contagious disease during air travel, CDC works with local and state health departments and international public health agencies to contact exposed passengers and crew.

 Be sure to give the airline your current contact information when booking your ticket so you can be notified if you are exposed to a sick traveler on a flight.